jatinsehrwt/jatinsehrwt/README.md

 ## Full Stack Web Developer

--   🧠  I'm currently learning Next.js with tailwindcss.
+-   🧠  I'm currently learning Next.js with tailwindcss and trying some deno using fresh framework.
--   💬  Ask me about new and innovative technologies.
+-   💬  Interested about new and innovative technologies.
 -   🖥️  See my portfolio at [jatinseh.dev](http://jatinseh.dev)
 -   ✉️  You can contact me at [jatin.sehrawat08@gmail.com](mailto:jatin.sehrawat08@gmail.com)
 -   🌍  I'm based in Delhi, IN.